iuermili/LeCourse/README.md

 API_KEY=GRAB_THIS_FROM_GOOGLE_AI_STUDIO
 GEMINI_MODEL=ALSO_GRAB_THIS_FROM_GOOGLE_AI_STUDIO
 ```
 > In the `/backend` directory, create a `.env` file with the following format.
 As specified in `/backend/.gitignore`, this file will be ignored by git.
+Replace the dummy values with a proper Google AI api key and Gemini model.
 ```
 pip install uvicorn pydantic fastapi typing sqlite3 dotenv google.generativeai
 ```